ibrod83/nodejs-web-scraper/readme.md

     var config = {
         baseSiteUrl: `https://www.nytimes.com/`,
         startUrl: `https://www.nytimes.com/`,
-        concurrency: 10,
-        maxRetries: 3,//The scraper will try to repeat a failed request few times(excluding 404)
-        cloneImages: true,//Will create a new image file with a modified name, if the name already exists.
         filePath: './images/',
         logPath: './logs/'//Highly recommended: Creates a friendly JSON for each operation object, with all the relevant data.
     }